fastify/fastify/docs/Style-Guide.md

 **Example**

-Less Like this: You can use the following recommendation as an example.
+Less like this: You can use the following recommendation as an example.

 More like this: As an example, the following recommendations should be referenced.

 To view a live example, refer to the [Decorators.md](/docs/Decorators.md) reference document.

+### Avoid using contractions

+Contraction are the shortened version of written and spoken forms of a word, i.e. using "don't" instead of "do not".
+Avoid contractions to provide a more formal tone.

 ### Avoid using condescending terms